 Medical document translation is a serious undertaking.
-The field is no joke, because at the end of the day, medical researchers, pharmaceutical companies and life science translation services are dealing with people’s health and their quality of life.
+The field is no joke.
+At the end of the day, medical researchers, pharmaceutical companies and life science translation services are dealing with people’s health and their quality of life.
 A medical document translation should always be extremely accurate, and rigorously proofed.

-Here are three reasons — among many — medical document translation can be tricky, and why people working in the field need to have extensive medical knowledge, while also being at the top of their translation game.
+Here are three reasons — among many — medical document translation can be tricky.
+People working in the field need to have extensive medical knowledge, while also being at the top of their translation game.

 Dealing with Acronyms and Jargon in the Medical Field

-Worldwide translation services involved in the medical field know that it takes a medical linguist expert to sort through all of the acronyms and jargon used in the dynamic world of global pharmaceuticals and medical devices.
+Worldwide translation services involved in the medical field know this.
+It takes a medical linguist expert to sort through all of the acronyms and jargon used in the dynamic world of global pharmaceuticals and medical devices.

 This is why life science translation services handling medical document translation choose to work with experienced medical translators.
 These language professionals have to be adept at examining medical jargon in the source and target languages.
-They also need to understand that medical acronyms can be used in different ways in different fields and languages (recognizing “error-prone” abbreviations, symbols and dose designations), while sifting through and clearing up confusing medical jargon at the same time.
+They also need to understand that medical acronyms can be used in different ways in different fields and languages.
+For instance recognizing “error-prone” abbreviations, symbols and dose designations.
+All this, while sifting through and clearing up confusing medical jargon.